 WIN-T Increment 1: DIRECT

-- The Joint Network Node (JNN) is a transportable network node that provides high-speed wide area network capability for secure voice, video and data exchange.
+- The Joint Network Node (JNN), organic to the unit, is a transportable network node that provides high-speed wide area network capability for secure voice, video and data exchange.

-- The Satellite Transportable Terminal (STT) is highly transportable and mobile satellite system that operates in conjunction with the JNN and is designed to establish secure voice, video and data communications virtually anytime and anywhere.
+- The Satellite Transportable Terminal (STT), also organic to the unit, is highly transportable and mobile satellite system that operates in conjunction with the JNN and is designed to establish secure voice, video and data communications virtually anytime and anywhere.

-- Wi-Fi and 4G LTE Cellular transmission infrastructure capability will support Soldier wireless and cellular handheld requirements.
+- Commercial Wi-Fi and Commercial 4G LTE Cellular capability will support Soldier wireless and cellular handheld requirements.
 Wi-Fi covers a limited footprint and is used inside the ‘skin’ of the incident site tent, while 4G LTE is used with smartphones and eventually tablets to extend coverage to an entire base radius.

 - The DIRECT package also includes a towed generator, towed equipment trailer with communications equipment, tent and support supplies.